beevik/go6502/README.md

 ## Disassembling code

-Now let's disassemble code at the current program counter address to get a preview of the code about to be executed.
-To do this, you should type the `disassemble` command or its shortcut, `d`.
+Now let's disassemble some code at the current program counter address to get a preview of the code about to be executed.
+To do this, use the `disassemble` command or its shortcut `d`.

 ```
 * d .